overhide/overhide/README.md

 A "user" could be a person who wants to own all the data used by the "service" and wants to remain pseudonymous to both the *overhide* "broker" instance and the "service".

-For reference, below is a model of the above mentioned components.
-In green are the artifacts provided by this repository.
+For reference, below is a sample model of the above mentioned components.
+Green arrows point to the artifacts documented by this repository.

 ![components](docs/provided.png)

-* a user can interface with a configured blochchain external to *overhide*
+* a user interfaces with a configured blockchain external to *overhide*
-* purview of "service" to expose blockchain details via service's UX; e.g. pseudonymously add funds for "broker" or "service" subscription.  *overhide* not involved; e.g. "service" could expose UI and use blockchain's web3 APIs to manage funds.
+* a user uses the "service" to persist application data with *overhide*
-* a user uses the "service" to work with data (e.g. persist application data)
+* a user uses some "tooling" to import/export their data on their own terms, external to the application.
-* service uses "client library" to interface with *overhide* broker
+* both the application service and tooling use the "client library" to interface with an *overhide* broker

-* *overhide* provides "tooling" for working with data stored by broker: (e.g. import/export of user data)
+The above is one model of possible access patterns.
+There is nothing precluding a service or tooling from using the APIs directly, foregoing a client library.

 ### Qualities of *overhide*